kanisterio/kanister/ROADMAP.md

 ### New Features:

 1. Track and log events triggered by Blueprint Actions
-2. Image Vulnerability Scanning
-3. ARM support
+2. ARM support
-4. Use GitHub pages with Jekyll or Hugo for documentation
+3. Use GitHub pages with Jekyll or Hugo for documentation
-5. Vault integration for Repository Server secrets
+4. Vault integration for Repository Server secrets

 ### Backlog: (ideas and maintenace)